 Short-term Care: ER Visits

-This metric tracks the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-Avoiding medical emergencies is one way to measure the well-being of patients during rehabilitation.
+This indicates the number of times residents are sent to the emergency room per 1,000 days of short-term care.

 Short-term Care: Facilitates Functional Improvement

-Percentage of Resident
+In Anberry Transitional Care, 79.63% Percentage of Resident